Here’s to first clients…

 On the day of their engagement session, we met at the Stamford Town Center at Barnes and Noble, discussed their a wedding contract, and then drove around downtown Stamford looking for good photo ops.
 There was an excitement on both sides.
 We circled around a few locations in downtown Stamford and looking for intriguing lighting, color or textures.

-I could not have asked for a better first couple to work with:
+I could not have asked for a better first clients, a first couple to work with: